-A patient experiencing diarrhea requiring hospitalization (irrespective of grade, that is, requiring intravenous [IV] rehydration) or severe diarrhea (Grade 3 or 4; see Attachment 9) must have study treatment suspended (until the toxicity resolves to either baseline or at least Grade 1) and must have the blinded study drug dose reduced by one dose level as outlined in Table JPBM.9.2.
+A patient experiencing diarrhea requiring hospitalization (irrespective of grade, that is, requiring intravenous [IV] rehydration) or severe diarrhea (Grade 3 or 4; see Attachment 9) must have study treatment suspended (until the toxicity resolves to at least Grade 1) and must have the blinded study drug dose reduced by one dose level as outlined in Table JPBM.9.3.

-If a patient experiences persistent or recurrent Grade 2 diarrhea that does not resolve with maximal supportive measures (refer to Section 9.6.5) within 3 days to either baseline or at least Grade 1, then study treatment should be suspended (until the toxicity resolves to either baseline or at least Grade 1) and the dose of blinded study drug may be reduced by one dose level as outlined in Table JPBM.9.2 at the discretion of the investigator.
-If the same dose level was resumed and diarrhea recurs despite maximal supportive measures, the dose of blinded study drug must be reduced by one dose level as outlined in Table JPBM.9.2.
+If a patient experiences persistent or recurrent Grade 2 diarrhea that does not resolve with maximal supportive measures (refer to Section 9.6.5) within 24 hours to at least Grade 1, then study treatment should be suspended (until the toxicity resolves to at least Grade 1) and the dose of blinded study drug may be reduced by one dose level as outlined in Table JPBM.9.3 at the discretion of the investigator.
+If the same dose level was resumed and diarrhea recurs despite maximal supportive measures, the dose of blinded study drug must be reduced by one dose level as outlined in Table JPBM.9.3